 Adjustable high chairs tend to be more expensive, but they can also make your life a lot easier in the long run.

 Unfortunately, non-toxic high chairs do tend to be more expensive than their alternatives.
 The most affordable high chair on our list is Joovy’s Nook High Chair, which comes in at $129.
-Ikea’s high chairs, in contrast, start as low as $15.
-Unfortunately, though, there’s nothing non-toxic about Ikea’s high chairs…
+IKEA’s high chairs, in contrast, start as low as $15.
+But unfortunately, those aren’t entirely non-toxic…

 The non-toxic high chairs listed below tend to have a pretty nice resale value, so there’s a good chance you will be able to get at least some of your money back after you’re finished using it.

 In that same vein, if the options below are out of your price range, you may want to consider checking secondhand marketplaces such as Facebook and Mercari to see if someone else is selling a high chair from one of our recommended brands.
 You might be able to get your hands on a lightly used non-toxic high chair at a deeply discounted price!

 This is, of course, a very important thing to consider, especially considering that your high chair will likely need to be cleaned after almost every time it’s used.
 Not only will an easy-to-clean high chair make your life a lot easier but it will also help to prevent things like mold growth.
 Usually, the fewer cracks snd crevices, the better.
 Nuna’s ZAAZ high chair, for example, has a completely crevice-free design, which is pretty cool!